Redundant representations help generalization in wide neural networks: Results

-In the previous paragraphs we set forth evidence in support of the hypothesis that large chunks of the final representation of wide DNNs behave approximately like an ensemble of independent measures of the full feature space.
+\paragraph{Clones differ from each other by uncorrelated random noise.} When~$w_c > w_c^*$ the small residual difference between the chunked representation and the full representation can be approximately described as statistically independent random noise.
+The green profiles of the bottom panels of Fig. \ref{fig:hallmarks-redundancy} show the \emph{mean correlation} of the residuals of the linear fit (see Sec. \ref{sec:methods-analysis}).
+Below $w_c^*$, the residuals are not only large but also significantly correlated, since they are related to relevant features of the data that are not covered by the neurons of the chunk.
+As the chunk width increases above $w_c^*$, the correlation between residuals drops basically to zero.
+Therefore, in networks wider than $w_c^*$ any two chunks of equal size $w_c > w_c^*$ can be effectively considered as equivalent copies, or clones, of the same representation (that of the full layer), differing only by a small and non-correlated noise, consistently with the scaling law of the error shown in Fig.~\ref{fig:chunk-error-scaling}. \paragraph{The dynamics of training.} In the previous paragraphs, we set forth evidence in support of the hypothesis that large chunks of the final representation of wide DNNs behave approximately like an ensemble of independent measures of the full feature space.
 This allowed us to interpret the decay of the test error of the full networks with the network width observed empirically in Fig.~\ref{fig:error-full-network}.
-The three conditions that a chunked model satisfies in the regime in which its test error decays as $w_c^{\nicefrac{-1}{2}}$ are represented in Fig.~\ref{fig:hallmarks-mitosis}: (i) the training error of the chunked model is close to zero; (ii) the chunked model can be used to reconstruct the full final representation with an $R^2\sim 1$ and (iii) the residuals of this reconstruction can be modeled as independent random noise.
+The three conditions that a chunked model satisfies in the regime in which its test error decays as $w_c^{\nicefrac{-1}{2}}$ are represented in Fig.~\ref{fig:hallmarks-redundancy}: (i) the training error of the chunked model is close to zero; (ii) the chunked model can be used to reconstruct the full final representation with an $R^2\sim 1$ and (iii) the residuals of this reconstruction can be modeled as independent random noise.
 These three conditions are all observed at the end of the training.
-We now analyze the \emph{dynamics} of mitosis.
-We will see that to enter the mitosis regime, models not only need to be wide enough, but also, crucially, they need to be trained to maximise their performance.
+We now analyze the training \emph{dynamics}.
+We will see that for the clones to arise, models not only need to be wide enough but also, crucially, they need to be trained to maximize their performance.

+Clones are formed in two stages, which occur at different times during training.
+The first phase begins as soon as training starts: the network gradually adjusts the chunk representations in order to produce independent copies of the data manifold.
+This can be clearly observed in Fig.~\ref{fig:training_dynamics}-a, which depicts the mean correlation between the residuals of the linear fit from the chunked to the full final representations of the network, the same quantity that we analyze in Fig.~\ref{fig:hallmarks-redundancy}-(d-e-f, green profiles), but now as a function of the training epoch.
+Both Figs.~\ref{fig:hallmarks-redundancy} and~\ref{fig:training_dynamics} analyze the WR28-8 on CIFAR10.